Diegratia/Calorify/README.md

 # Calorify

-this is the backend of Calorify, Calorify is the user's calorie tracking application, the user can get optimal daily calories and can track the calorie report from the user
+Calorify-Backend is the backend component of Calorify, a calorie tracking application that allows users to get optimal daily calorie recommendations and track their calorie intake.

 ## Documentation